Effects of anisotropy and disorder on the superconducting properties of Niobium: Electronic Structure

 \subsection{Electron-Phonon Coupling}

 The retarded electron-phonon interaction defined by Eqs.~\eqref{eq-lambda-alpha2F} and \eqref{eq-alpha2Fpp'} depends on the electron-phonon matrix element, $g_{\nu}(\vp,\vp')$.
 Thus, the transition temperature and superconducting order parameter depend on an accurate determination of the electron-phonon matrix element and phonon density of states, both of which are anisotropic.
-The matrix element for the scattering of an electron with momentum $\vp$ to a state with momentum $\vp'$ by a phonon of branch $\nu$ and momentum $\vq=\vp'-\vp$ based on perturbation theory in the ionic displacement is~\cite{pon16}
+The matrix element for the scattering of an electron with momentum $\vp$ to a state with momentum $\vp'$ by a phonon of branch $\nu$ and momentum $\vq=\vp'-\vp$ based on perturbation theory in the ionic displacement is~\citep{pon16},

-The self-consistent electron-nucleus interaction potential, $V(\vr-\vR)$, is calculated for small ion displacements, $\vu=\vR-\vR_{\text{BL}}$, where $\vR_{\text{BL}}$ is an equlibrium Bravais lattice site.
+The self-consistent electron-nucleus interaction potential, $V(\vr-\vR)$, is calculated for small ion displacements, $\vu=\vR-\vR_{\text{BL}}$, where $\vR_{\text{BL}}$ is an equilibrium Bravais lattice site.
 The directional derivative in Eq.~\eqref{eq-e_ph-derivative} is defined by the polarization vector of the phonon, $\hat\ve^{\nu}_{\vq}$.
-The nuclear mass is enters via the phonon frequencies, and $\ket{\psi_{\vp}}$ is the Kohn-Sham electronic orbital for momentum $\vp$.
+The nuclear mass enters via the phonon frequencies, and $\ket{\psi_{\vp}}$ is the Kohn-Sham electronic orbital for momentum $\vp$.